 Along with taking supplements or doctor-prescribed medicine, it's a good idea to add certain foods to your diet to help you naturally fight infections.

 Bacteria is an indispensable part of life.
-Many kinds are vital and very good for your health and keeping your immune system capable of protecting you from other kinds of bacteria that can indeed cause infection.
+Many kinds are vital and very good for your health by helping your immune system protect you from other kinds of bacteria that can indeed cause infection.

 Is there a way to protect yourself from 100% of bacterial infections?
 Well, the answer is no.

-These microorganisms mutate, and can even become resistant to antibiotics.
-They’re actually human beings’ worst, and tiniest, enemy.
+These microorganisms mutate and can even become resistant to antibiotics.
+Clearly, they’re one of human beings’ worst, and tiniest, enemy.

 However, something that we can definitely do is strengthen our immune system as much as possible by what we eat.

-Below, we’ll tell you which are the best foods to include in your diet in order to protect yourself from bacterial infections.
+Below, we’ll tell you about the best foods you can include in your diet to help prevent bacterial infections.